jcalahor/matchingorders/README.md

-In order to run the project just run (refer to the source code for command lined arguments:
+In order to run the project just run (refer to the source code for command lined arguments):

 	./cross_app